benuklove/forum/README.md

 Common code for the Relational Databases and Full Stack Fundamentals courses

-For particular project details see vagrant directory.
+:boom: For particular project details see vagrant directory.